otoolep/questdb.io/docs/faqROADMAP.md

 - [ ] authentication and authorization
 - [ ] queued DDL execution
-        whenever table writer is needed and not available due to normal race condition server should queue the query and attempt to execute autonomously and periodcally
+        whenever table writer is needed and not available due to normal race condition server should queue the query and attempt to execute autonomously and periodically
 - [ ] choice of export formats
 - [ ] JSON end-point with query parameter support
 - [ ] Grafana integration